 Wood products may be excluded from the project as this carbon stock is considered to be zero in the baseline scenario (see Section 4.3) and omission is thus always conservative.
-However, if included in the project scenario, wood products (if any) must also be included in accounting for the baseline scenario.

 The change in carbon stock in wood products is estimated on the basis of harvested volume and ratios of long-term wood products of time in year t_1 and again at a point of time in year t_2 for each stratum.
 If harvesting boundaries extend across stratum boundaries, harvest volumes should be allocated to each stratum proportionally to the area harvested in each stratum and documentation thereof presented for verification.
 The rate of change of carbon stock in wood products is calculated as: